The Story

 ROOMS

-• ROOM The Hiramatsu Suite With 104.4m² of space, this elegant suite comfortably sleeps up to four on semidouble Rega…
+• The Hiramatsu Suite ROOM The Hiramatsu Suite With 104.4m² of space, this elegant suite comfortably sleeps up to four on semidouble Rega…

-• ROOM Junior Suite The 87m² junior suite offers a chance to experience the elongated layouts particular to ma…
+• Junior Suite ROOM Junior Suite The 87m² junior suite offers a chance to experience the elongated layouts particular to ma…

-• ROOM Deluxe Premier The deluxe premier class offers more room at 72.1m²-77.4m² and sleeps up to three on …
+• Deluxe Premier ROOM Deluxe Premier The deluxe premier class offers more room at 72.1m²-77.4m² and sleeps up to three on …

-ROOM Junior Suite The 87m² junior suite offers a chance to experience the elongated layouts particular to machiya architecture.
+1-4 87 sqm Indoor Bath Bed The 87m² junior suite offers a chance to experience the elongated layouts particular to machiya architecture.
 A comfortable sitting room flows into a dining room and then into the bed and bath, each separated by traditional sliding doors and furnished with comfortable contemporary wood and leather furniture chosen by Nakamura Sotoji Komuten and plush Nabeshima carpets.
 With plenty of space for in-room dining and relaxing, this room is ideal as a gathering spot for large families and groups.
 Every room features complementary minibar, original amenities made with green tea extract, a microbubble jacuzzi tub, and the famous Hiramatsu hinoki ribbon for baths enveloped in the woody aroma of Japanese cypress.
 The bathroom features a double sink and separated shower.
-Sleeps up to three on semidouble Regalia beds.
+Sleeps up to three on semidouble Regalia beds. ¥ 110,500~ per person (based on double occupancy) *Room rates at the Ryokan vary depending on the season and booking status.
+Therefore, we provide an estimated amount as a reference.

-ROOM Deluxe Premier The deluxe premier class offers more room at 72.1m²-77.4m² and sleeps up to three on semidouble Regalia beds.
+1-3 72 sqm Indoor Bath Bed The deluxe premier class offers more room at 72.1m²-77.4m² and sleeps up to three on semidouble Regalia beds.
 The extra space allows for a private sitting room set off by a delicate wood lattice and a larger bathroom with double sink, while keeping the desk with private garden views, double table for dining, and beautiful Japanese artwork by Tsujima Shiro.
 Every room features complementary minibar, original amenities made with green tea extract, a microbubble jacuzzi tub, and the famous Hiramatsu hinoki ribbon for baths enveloped in the woody aroma of Japanese cypress.
-Deluxe premier rooms on the 5th floor get good natural light, while room 508 has a high steepled ceiling for an even more spacious feel.
+Deluxe premier rooms on the 5th floor get good natural light, while room 508 has a high steepled ceiling for an even more spacious feel. ¥ 88,000~ per person (based on double occupancy) *Room rates at the Ryokan vary depending on the season and booking status.
+Therefore, we provide an estimated amount as a reference.

-ROOM Deluxe This 60.1m² room features two semidouble Regalia beds and sleeps up to two.
+1-2 60 sqm Indoor Bath Bed This 60.1m² room features two semidouble Regalia beds and sleeps up to two.
 A writing desk faces a twee private garden where lush moss grows over wabi-sabi ceramic artworks by Tsujima Shiro.
 A comfortable double table selected by architect Nakamura Sotoji Komuten to beautifully pair with their machiya design provides a cozy perch for chats over tea made in a traditional cast iron pot and served in Arita cups.
 Every room features complementary minibar, original amenities made with green tea extract, a microbubble jacuzzi tub, and the famous Hiramatsu hinoki ribbon for baths enveloped in the woody aroma of Japanese cypress.
-Deluxe rooms on the 5th floor get good natural light.
+Deluxe rooms on the 5th floor get good natural light. ¥ 75,500~ per person (based on double occupancy) *Room rates at the Ryokan vary depending on the season and booking status.
+Therefore, we provide an estimated amount as a reference.

-ROOM Superior This 54.8m² room features two semidouble Regalia beds and sleeps up to two.
+1-2 55 sqm Indoor Bath Bed This 54.8m² room features two semidouble Regalia beds and sleeps up to two.
 Shielded from the outside world by elegant washi screens, this private sanctum invites guests to forget their cares and contemplate the rough-edged beauty of original washi and ceramic artworks by Tsujima Shiro.
 The simple contemporary furniture was chosen by architect Nakamura Sotoji Komuten to beautifully pair with their machiya design and provide absolute comfort.
-Every room features complementary minibar, original amenities made with green tea extract, a microbubble jacuzzi tub, and the famous Hiramatsu hinoki ribbon for baths enveloped in the woody aroma of Japanese cypress.
+Every room features complementary minibar, original amenities made with green tea extract, a microbubble jacuzzi tub, and the famous Hiramatsu hinoki ribbon for baths enveloped in the woody aroma of Japanese cypress. ¥ 70,500~ per person (based on double occupancy) *Room rates at the Ryokan vary depending on the season and booking status.
+Therefore, we provide an estimated amount as a reference.

 FACILITIES &